Biden State Department quietly shut down team probing COVID origin

 US LEARNED SEVERAL WUHAN LAB RESEARCHERS SICKENED BEFORE COVID-19 OUTBREAK: FORMER STATE DEPARTMENT OFFICIAL

 Asher, who left the State Department at the end of the Trump administration, had been hired as a contractor, but had helped to put together the Jan.
 15 memo released by Pompeo, using declassified intelligence.
+CNN first reported the shutdown of the probe.

 That memo said the Wuhan Institute of Virology collaborated on "secret projects" with China’s military, and claims that "despite the WIV presenting itself as a civilian institution, the United States has determined that the WIV has collaborated on publications and secret projects within China’s military" since "at least 2017."